ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/run-in-the-cloud/deployment-guide/ballerina-k8s-deployment-guide.md

 ```
 - Build the GraalVM executable in Kubernetes

-  For deploying Ballerina applications on Kubernetes with GraalVM, the GraalVM build offers significant benefits in
-terms of faster startup times and reduced memory usage.
-This is ideal for microservices workloads that need rapid scaling and minimal resource consumption in a containerized environment.
-GraalVM’s native image feature allows ahead-of-time compilation, which results in lightweight containers, making Kubernetes deployments more efficient.
-Use the GraalVM build in Kubernetes when you prioritize performance, fast scaling, and reduced resource overhead, while the standard JVM build can be used for services that don’t require such optimizations.
+  GraalVM enhances Kubernetes deployments of Ballerina applications by enabling faster startup times and reduced memory usage.
+These advantages make it ideal for microservices workloads that demand rapid scaling and minimal resource consumption in a containerized environment.
+GraalVM’s native image feature uses ahead-of-time compilation, producing lightweight containers and improving Kubernetes deployment efficiency.
+The GraalVM build is best suited for deployments that prioritize fast scaling and reduced resource usage, while the standard JVM build is more appropriate for services that do not require such optimizations.

 Execute the command below to build a Ballerina package.
 ```